doncandela/mgah/README.md

 # mgah

-A rather "cheat sheet" with selected info on using MPI, GPUs, Apptainer, and HPC
+A "cheat sheet" with selected info on using MPI, GPUs, Apptainer, and HPC

 - The main document in the repo is **mgah.md**.